• Skip to primary navigation

 Or if you are looking for a light lunch, serve with a bowl of Orzo Pasta Summer Salad.

-Why not pin this recipe so you can make these ham and cheese stuffed mushrooms later.
+Why not save this recipe to one of your Pinterest boards so you can make these ham and cheese stuffed mushrooms later?
+Just click the image below.

 A large cheese covered stuffed mushroom on a plate.